-See Section 4.2 for more information.
+See "Run the jello Program" for more information.

-4.2 Run the jello Program
+Run the jello Program

 In this part of the tutorial, you invoke the Debugger and start a typical process running.
 The jello program simulates an elastic polyhedron bouncing around inside of a revolving cube.
 The program's functionality is mainly contained in a single loop that calculates the acceleration, velocity, and position of the polyhedron's vertices.